idlip/idlip.github.io/content/posts/try-nixos.md

 ## "Should you try NixOS?" ❄️ {#should-you-try-nixos-️}

-Here answer from a non-programmer, who just browses and watches media.
+Here's an answer from a non-programmer, who just browses and watches media.
 Just don't, if you are looking for small benefit. **Don't!** regret having hard time to figure out petty things, again forget about error, you cannot even search in web.